 A Strategy for the Northwest Arctic Borough

 The Northwest Arctic Borough (NAB) was formed in June 1986 as a home rule borough.
 Geographically, the borough is roughly the size of the state of Indiana with its southern border just miles above the Arctic Circle.
 With about 36,000 square miles of land and 3,560 miles of shoreline, the NAB is the second largest borough in the state.
 Roughly 7,500 people in eleven communities call the NAB home.
-More than eighty percent of our residents are descended from the Inupiat Eskimos who settled the area about 10,000 years ago.
-Many of our people continue to lead a subsistence lifestyle, and food security is a top priority for our residents.
+More than eighty percent of our residents are Inupiat, descendants of those who settled the area about 10,000 years ago.
+Many of our people continue to lead a subsistence lifestyle, which makes food security a top priority for our residents.

 NAB’s mission is to improve the quality of life for all residents.
-The mayor, 11 assembly members, and 27 staff members in four departments serve the borough’s residents.
+The mayor, 11 assembly members, and 27 staff members in nine departments serve the borough’s residents.
 The borough’s annual general fund appropriation is roughly $12.5 million; of that, $1.8 million supports education and $6 million is appropriated for payment of bond debt.
 Last year, the borough received an additional $21.9 million in the special revenue fund for capital improvement projects and other grants.
-The borough’s three main departments, Planning, Public Services and Economic Development, provide most government services.
-Additionally, through a nonprofit corporation, the borough subsidizes the Sulainich Art Gallery, which promotes traditional Native arts and crafts as a reliable source of income for our residents.
+The borough’s four main departments, Planning, Public Services, Public Safety, and Economic Development, provide most government services.
+Additionally, through a nonprofit corporation, the borough subsidizes the Sulianich Art Center, which promotes traditional Native arts and crafts as a reliable source of income for our residents.